Lochverstaerker/screenr/README.md

 Available options are "Save", "Upload" (to imgur and dropbox), "Edit", "Save & Upload" and "View"

-##Features
+## Features
 After taking a screenshot, the user will be prompted by an interactive menu
 ![example screenshot of menu](https://raw.githubusercontent.com/Lochverstaerker/screenr/master/screenshot.png)
 * *Save*
 Saves image to a pre-defined directory

 * *Upload*
-Prompts choice to upload to either imgur or dropbox and optionally copies the URL into clipboard and/or opens it in a web browser
+Prompts choice to upload to either http://0x0.st/ (or imgur or dropbox) and optionally copies the URL into clipboard and/or opens it in a web browser

 * *Edit*
 Opens the image in an Image Manipulation Program and returns to the menu after done editing and closing it